How to Keep Your Stunt Scooter Clean, Smooth and Safe to Use

 What do you hear?

-- Dull sound: Perfect!
-Everything is securely fastened.
+- Dull sound: great – everything is securely fastened.

 Play in the steering wheel?
 Here's how to fix it

 For a threaded headset, tighten the locknut on top with a wrench.
-Also check that the washers are not missing or worn.
+Also check that the shims are not missing or worn.

-For HIC and IHC compression systems, tighten the compression bolt inside the fork securely with an Allen wrench.
+For HIC and IHC compression systems, tighten the compression bolt in the fork securely with an Allen wrench.
 Make sure your handlebars are straight while tightening the clamp.

 Extra tips for long-lasting driving pleasure

-- Use a multi-tool: fast, compact and perfect for everyday use.
+- Use a multi-tool : fast, compact and ideal for everyday use.

 - Avoid wet surfaces – water is fatal for bearings and metal parts.

-- Store your stunt scooter indoors to prevent rust and dust build-up.
+- Store your scooter indoors to prevent rust and dust build-up.

 In summary

-Cleaning, adjusting, and occasionally replacing a bearing: that's all it takes.
-A few simple maintenance routines will keep your stunt scooter running smoothly, quietly, and safely.
-And the best part?
-Your tricks will instantly feel sharper.
+Cleaning, adjusting bolts, and occasionally replacing bearings: that's all it takes.
+A few simple routines will keep your stunt scooter running smoothly, quietly, and safely.
+And best of all: your tricks will instantly feel sharper.